-- Launched a new electronic Medicaid LTSS Screening (eMLS) platform, which was completed in 2022 and was modified for enhancements throughout CY 2023.
-This system showcases more self-serve features, such as enabling screeners to correct their screening errors, provides a snapshot of the criteria met by an individual, incorporates a process for making critical changes to demographic information, computer edits immediately notify screeners of data entry errors, and missing data, and allows screeners to submit an LTSS Screening and have immediate results to share with providers. - Developed a data dashboard that enables users to track up-to-date screening results and the timeliness of those screenings.
-This dashboard enables DMAS to provide point- in-time data to screening entities and partners and fulfill ad hoc requests for data to evaluate screening processes. - Provided ongoing technical assistance, training, and certification of screeners to support community, hospital, and nursing facility screeners.
-During calendar year (CY) 2023, 1,169 new screeners were certified, 200 for Community-Based Teams, 690 for Hospitals, and 279 for Nursing Facilities.
-A total of 167 screeners were recertified, including 60 for communitybased teams, 64 for Hospitals, and 43 for NFs.
-In total, 7,448 have been certified as screeners in the Commonwealth since the training became available. - Provided monthly training for LTSS screeners to ask questions, discuss identified challenges in the screening process, and receive technical assistance.
+- Launched a new electronic Medicaid LTSS Screening (eMLS) platform, which was completed in 2022 and was modified for enhancements throughout CY 2024.
+This system showcases more self-serve features, such as enabling screeners to correct their screening errors, providing a snapshot of the criteria met by an individual, and incorporating a process for making critical changes to demographic information whereby computer edits immediately notify screeners of data entry errors and missing data.
+The system also allows screeners to directly submit an LTSS Screening and have immediate results to share with providers. - Developed a data dashboard that enables users to track up-to-date screening results and the timeliness of those screenings.
+This dashboard enables DMAS to provide point-in-time data to screening entities and partners and fulfill ad hoc requests for data to evaluate screening processes. - Provided ongoing technical assistance, training, and certification of screeners to support community, hospital, PACE, and nursing facility screeners.
+During calendar year CY 2024, 1,314 new screeners were certified, 187 for Community-Based Teams, 514 for Hospitals, 84 for PACE, and 529 for Nursing Facilities.
+A total of 213 screeners were recertified, including 48 for community-based teams, 55 for Hospitals, 109 for NFs, and 1 for PACE.
+In total, 8,762 have been certified as screeners in the Commonwealth since the training became available.

+• Provided quarterly training for LTSS screeners to ask questions, discuss identified challenges in the screening process and receive technical assistance.